radamsRHA/AGST.Course/README.md

 ---

 ---
-# AGST.Course: Introduction to agricultural statistcs
+# AGST.Course: Introduction to agricultural statistics

 ## Running R studio cloud
 Please make an Rstudio account and login here: https://rstudio.cloud/

 Also you can download and install Rstudio on your own computer: https://www.rstudio.com

+We will work with the console window in Rstudio for this excercise with logistic regression (described below)

 ## Installing R package AGST.Course from github